LouisDesdoigts/dLux/docs/API/optics.md

 # Building your own Optical System

-*TODO: Add link to dLux-JWST and dLux-Toliman repos*
+[comment]: <> (TODO: Add link to dLuxJWST repos)

 It can often be helpful to create your own Optical System class to provide a more complex optical models.
-For example the dLux-JWST and dLux-Toliman repos built by the dLux devs! dLux is designed to facilitate this, requiring users to only implement two methods in order to have a class that entirely integrates with the wider dLux ecosystem.
+For example, the dLuxJWST and [dLuxToliman](https://github.com/maxecharles/dLuxToliman) repos built by the ∂Lux devs! ∂Lux is designed to facilitate this, requiring users to only implement two methods in order to have a class that entirely integrates with the wider ∂Lux ecosystem.

-Note: dLux is built in [Zodiax](https://github.com/LouisDesdoigts/zodiax).
+Note: ∂Lux is built in [Zodiax](https://github.com/LouisDesdoigts/zodiax).
 If you are unfamiliar, you should read [this tutorial](https://louisdesdoigts.github.io/zodiax/docs/usage/) before this example.

-Lets have a look at how we can create a very simple optical system from the ground up with a pixel scale in units of arcseconds, and a tranmissive mask.
-To do this we need to implement both the `__init__` and `propagate_mono` methods.
-It will have 6 attributes: `wf_npixels`, `diameter`, `aperture`, `mask`, `psf_pixel_scale`, `psf_npixels`.
+Let's have a look at how we can create a simple optical system from the ground up, using a pixel scale in units of arcseconds and a transmissive mask.
+To do this, we need to implement both the `__init__` and `propagate_mono` methods.
+It will have six attributes: `wf_npixels`, `diameter`, `aperture`, `mask`, `psf_pixel_scale`, `psf_npixels`.

 ```python
 from jax import Array